General Rules and Conditions

 36. All the rules and conditions above apply to the String divisions.

-37. Competitors entering sections ST309, ST321 and ST325 are only eligible to enter one Grade.
-That is, the Grade they are presenting for in 2019.
+37. Competitors entering sections ST309, ST322 and ST326 are only eligible to enter one graded section only.